wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/data-driven-story-power-bi/includes/2-report-layout.md

 ### Accessibility standards

 Power BI is committed to accessibility standards under the Web Content Accessibility Guidelines.
 (WCAG) The standards help ensure that your Power BI experiences are accessible to as many people as possible.
-When you build accessible reports or dashboards, that content is accessible for anyone who views them using Power BI Mobile
+When you build accessible reports or dashboards, that content is accessible for anyone who views them using Power BI Mobile.

 Web Content Accessibility Guidelines (WCAG) help make web content accessible to people with disabilities.
 The following are key principles of the guidelines: